-- Front Matter.
-This can include the frontispiece, title page, copyright page, dedication page, epigraph, table of contents, foreword, preface and acknowledgement.
+- Front Matter: This can include your frontispiece, title page, copyright page, dedication page, epigraph, table of contents, foreword, preface and acknowledgement.
 If you want to know more about how to write and structure an introduction, we have a blog for that.

-- End Matter.
-Many elements at the end of the book will be highly dependent on the book’s style but could include an appendix, glossary, bibliography or references and copyright or other permissions.
+- End Matter: Many elements at the end of the book will be highly dependent on the book’s style.
+But, this could include an appendix, glossary, bibliography or references and copyright or other permissions.
 Also, be sure not to forget about the blurb.

 Make sure you’ve ticked all of these boxes before continuing.
-As a reference, take a few of your favourite published books and go through them – does your work mirror theirs?
+As a reference, take your favourite published books and go through them – does your work mirror theirs?

 Creating Supplemental Material

 Some manuscripts may require supplemental packets if the pages include artwork, charts or graphs, and other materials that aren’t text-based formats.
 In the case of artwork, high-resolution files should be provided so they can be processed without loss of quality.
 The publisher determines how these files should be shared or submitted alongside the manuscript.